-The following guidelines for preparing promotion and tenure dossiers are intended to supplement the guidelines and comments issued each year by the IUPUI Dean of the FacultiesChief Academic Officer.
-Chairs and candidates should also consult the appropriate Indiana University Academic Handbook-Policies (http://policies.iu.edu) and the IUPUI Supplement to the IU Handbook.
+The following guidelines for preparing promotion and tenure dossiers are intended to supplement the guidelines and comments issued each year by the IUPUI Chief Academic Officer.
+Chairs and candidates should also consult appropriate Indiana University Academic Policies (http://policies.iu.edu) and the IUPUI Supplement to the IU Handbook.
 The primary intention of these guidelines is to assist candidates and chairs in preparing well-documented dossiers.
 A well-prepared dossier is crucial to making a successful case for tenure and/or promotion.

-School guidelines for chairs are intended to assist faculty in responding to University policies, procedures, and criteria; they do not replace or alter University policies, procedures, or criteria.
 Chairs are expected to assist faculty in preparing the best possible cases for promotion and tenure through the annual review process and individual counseling throughout the year and not merely the weeks immediately preceding departmental review.